incremental-design/app-stencils/CONTRIBUTE.md

 ![All packages are inside the `packages` folder.](.readme/diagram-repo-structure-code.png)

 App Stencils groups packages according to their contents.
-Each package contains exactly ONE of the following four types of content:
+Each package contains exactly ONE of the following types of content:

 <table>
 <thead>